-extremely dispersed shareholder landscape and its high propensity of shareholder activism - particularly hedge fund activism of which 65% globally is in the United States.35
+terms of its extremely dispersed shareholder landscape and its high propensity of shareholder activism-particularly hedge fund activism of which 65% globally is in the United States.35

-The United Kingdom and Japan are also focal points of the academic literature on shareholder activism in Europe and Asia respectively.
-This dovetails with the scholarly focus on countries defined by dispersed shareholders, as the United Kingdom and Japan are the only other countries, aside from the United States, where the vast majority of listed companies have dispersed shareholders and there has been relatively high levels of shareholder activism.
-This traditional focus on shareholder activism in countries defined by dispersed shareholders may partly explain the dearth of scholarly attention on shareholder activism in China as most of its listed companies historically - and currently - are dominated by controlling shareholders.
+The United Kingdom and Japan are countries which have been focal points of shareholder activism and the leading international literature on shareholder activism in Europe and Asia respectively.
+36 This dovetails with the scholarly focus on countries defined by dispersed shareholders, as the United Kingdom and Japan are the only other countries, aside from the United States, where the vast majority of listed companies have dispersed shareholders and there has been relatively high levels of shareholder activism.
+37 This traditional focus on shareholder activism in countries defined by dispersed shareholders may partly explain the dearth of scholarly attention on shareholder activism in China as most of its listed companies historically-and currently-are dominated by controlling shareholders.
+38

-However, it is increasingly recognized that most major economies have a mix of dispersed companies and controlled companies.39 The difference is mainly in the ratio of such companies in each country - with the United States, United Kingdom, and Japan standing out for having a significantly higher percentage of dispersed companies than most other countries.40 Even in this context, the rise in the United States of tech giants with controlling shareholders, such as Alphabet, Amazon, Meta, Microsoft, and Tesla, has focused increasing attention on the
+However, it is increasingly recognized that most major economies have a mix of dispersed companies and controlled companies.39 The difference is mainly in the ratio of such companies in each country-with the United States, United Kingdom, and Japan standing out for having a significantly higher percentage of dispersed companies than most other countries.40 Even in this context, the rise of tech giants with controlling shareholders, such as Alphabet, Amazon, Meta, Microsoft, and Tesla, has focused increasing attention on the potential role of

 35 Id.
-See also, Marco Becht et al., Returns to Hedge Fund Activism: An International Study, 30 REV. FIN.
+See also Marco Becht et al., Returns to Hedge Fund Activism: An International Study, 30 REV. FIN.
 STUD.
 2933, 2941 (2017).

-36 Dionysia Katelouzou & Dan W. Puchniak, Global Shareholder Stewardship: Complexities, Challenges and Possibilities, in GLOBAL SHAREHOLDER STEWARDSHIP 3, 5 (Dionysia Katelouzou & Dan W. Puchniak eds., Cambridge University Press, 2022); Marco Becht, Julian Franks, Colin Mayer & Stefano Rossi, Returns to Shareholder Activism: Evidence from a Clinical Study of the Hermes U.K. Focus Fund, 23 THE REV. FIN.
-STUD.
-3093, 3095 (2010); Hiroyuki Watnaabe, Activist Paradise Japan?, Revue Trimestrielle de Droit Financier (Corp.
-Fin.
-Cap.
-Markets L. Rev., RTDF, N1, 2024), https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4774825; Dan W. Puchniak, Multiple Faces of Shareholder Power in Asia: Complexity Revealed, in RESEARCH HANDBOOK ON SHAREHOLDER POWER 511, 511 (Jennifer G. Hill & Randall S. Thomas eds., Edward Elgar Publishing, 2015) [hereinafter Dan W. Puchniak, Multiple Faces of Shareholder Power in Asia].
+36Dionysia Katelouzou, supra note 33, at 835-36; Marco Becht, Julian Franks, Colin Mayer & Stefano Rossi, Returns to Shareholder Activism: Evidence from a Clinical Study of the Hermes U.K. Focus Fund, 23 The Rev. Fin.
+Stud.
+3093, 3095 (2010); Yu-Hsin Lin, supra note 30, at 1-6.
+John Buchanan, Dominic Heesang Chai & Simon Deakin, Hedge Fund Activism in Japan: The Limits of Shareholder Primacy (CAMBRIDGE UNIV.
+PRESS, 2012); Hiroyuki Watanabe, Activist Paradise Japan?, Revue Trimestrielle de Droit Financier (Corp.
+Fin. & Cap.
+Markets L. Rev., RTDF, N1, 2024), available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4774825.

+37 Yu-Hsin Lin, supra note 30, at 10.
+Dan W. Puchniak, Multiple Faces of Shareholder Power in Asia: Complexity Revealed, in RESEARCH HANDBOOK ON SHAREHOLDER POWER 511, 523-25 (Jennifer G. Hill & Randall S. Thomas eds., EDWARD ELGAR PUBL'G, 2015) [hereinafter Dan W. Puchniak, Multiple Faces of Shareholder Power in Asia]